 In 2020, we saw an unprecedented amount of funding going into BIPOC communities to support the movement-building work organizers have long championed.
 Corporations pledged millions, foundations committed to more flexible grantmaking strategies, and philanthropy poured money into multiple BIPOC-led funds that launched to support movement and power-building work in California.
 We also saw a shift in focus onto existing funds that have long supported movement-building work.
 So, why is it that a year later these funds that had an influx of initial support are now fighting for sustainability?

-Join us to hear from representatives of multiple BIPOC-led movement and power-building funds and programs, both emergent and long-standing, as they have a candid discussion about what movement-building work is, the consequences communities face as support for that work dwindles, and how funders can collaborate to harness their collective resources to help sustain movements.
+Join us to hear from representatives of multiple BIPOC-led movements and power-building funds and programs, both emergent and long-standing, as they have a candid discussion about what movement-building work is, the consequences communities face as support for that work dwindles, and how funders can collaborate to harness their collective resources to help sustain movements.
 Our speakers will also touch on the resources and tools that other funders can use to begin changing their practices to better support movement-building work happening in BIPOC communities.

 This program is a part of Better California, an initiative that seeks to deploy philanthropy to use all its assets to help create a California in which all people can participate, prosper, and reach their full potential.